Vigabatrin is used together with other medicines to treat a certain type of epilepsy (also known as fits or seizures) in adults and children.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-Inform your doctor and pharmacist if you are taking other epilepsy medicines e.g.
+Inform your doctor and pharmacist if you are taking other medicines for fits or seizures e.g. clonazepam.

 Store in a cool, dry place away from the reach of children.